jwise/naim/README.md

 	dofile"naim-git/naim/oscar/TLV.lua"
 	dofile"naim-git/naim/oscar/OSCAR.lua"

 Start up the new naim, and `/dofile init.lua`.
-Then, `/newconn you OSCAR`;
-`/open :RAW` if you want debug messages to go into one window; and then `/connect` as you would ordinarily.
-For the time being, I advise against doing this on an account you care about the buddy list of; SSI buddy support is still very unstable.
+Then, `/newconn you OSCAR` and then `/connect` as you would ordinarily.
+SSI buddy list support has become more stable over time, but you should still have a backup of your buddy list before you connect.

 Enjoy!